-I realized the existence of my creative side well into adulthood, even though I applied it my entire life.
-Even utilizing that creativity in my job and in working around the house, fixing broken fixtures or remodeling a room.
+I realized the existence of my creative side well into adulthood, even though I applied it to my entire life.
+Even in using that creativity in my job and in working around the house, fixing broken fixtures or remodeling a room.
 At around the turn of the 21st century, I went back to applying myself to drawing and painting.

-Somewhere along the way, I started writing down my stories.
-I never intended to publish them, but good friends and relatives told me that I must.
+Somewhere along the way, I wrote stories.
+I never intended to publish them, but good friends and relatives told me I must.
 The rest is history.

 As an adult, earning a living took precedence over his talents.
 He married, went to college the hard way (part-time nights & weekends) and earned several college degrees in Information Technology.
 While this fed his creative side, he always felt something lacking.
 Years later and after a divorce, he rediscovered his artistic side.

-He began sketching, drawing and painting in earnest.
+He started sketching, drawing and painting at the turn of the twenty-first century.
 He’s created quite a gallery of works which he exhibits and sells on his online gallery.
-He favors drawing and painting the female nude but has done many different types of pieces in various genres in in graphite, charcoal, oil paint and watercolors.
+He favors drawing and painting the female nude but has done many types of pieces in various genres in in graphite, charcoal, oil paint and watercolors.

-Eventually, he also began writing short stories, but never thought about publishing any of them.
-Then, in 2012, he began working on an idea for a full-fledged book.
-Dabbling off and on with written creative works, he began writing the ‘Mona Bendarova Adventures’ as a single book, the idea of which he thought about several years ago.
+Eventually, he also wrote short stories, but never thought about publishing any of them.
+Then, in 2012, he started work on an idea for a full-fledged book.
+Dabbling off and on with written creative works, he wrote the ‘Mona Bendarova Adventures’ as a single book which he thought about several years earlier.
 He wrote a concept, a future history, an encyclopedia of the universe, and eventually, an outline of the first book.
-Originally, he didn’t think that it would ever be published but the feedback received prompted him to decide to publish it and to write a series.
+Originally, he didn’t think he would publish it, but the feedback he received prompted him to publish it and to write a series.
 ‘Broken Steele’ is the second book in the series.
 You can expect more books to come.